 However, if you don’t qualify for the grandfathering provisions, your income stream is likely included in deeming rules and thus affect your Government pension entitlements.

-If you want to roll more money into an existing income stream, an AvSuper Member Advice Consultant can discuss your options with you in person or over the phone – and at no charge to members.
+If you want to roll more money into an existing income stream, an AvSuper Member Advice Consultant can discuss your options with you in person or over the phone.